-Conservation International’s Carbon Fund invests in sustainable landscapes that help combat climate change by reducing deforestation and conserving critical ecosystem services — the services we need to grow and prosper as a society.
-These include food and timber, as well as clean water, livable climates, recreation and renewable forms of energy.
+Conservation International’s Carbon Fund invests in sustainable landscapes that help combat climate change by reducing deforestation and conserving critical ecosystem services — including food, water, timber, livable climates and renewable forms of energy.

-Through grants to civil society — nongovernmental organizations (NGOs), private sector entities, communities and individuals — CEPF empowers people to be good stewards of the planet so they and future generations continue to benefit from its life-sustaining resources like clean air, fresh water, a stable climate and healthy soils.
+Through grants to nongovernmental organizations, private sector entities, communities and individuals, the Critical Ecosystem Partnership Fund helps people be good stewards of the planet so they and future generations continue to benefit from its life-sustaining resources.

 Bringing together 183 countries in partnership with international institutions, civil society organizations and the private sector, the Global Environment Facility (GEF) is the largest public funder of projects to tackle the planet’s most pressing environmental problems.
 As an accredited GEF project agency, Conservation International works with national governments around the world to identify and design conservation projects and advise on project execution, while complying with the GEF's environmental and social safeguards.